 Unless we read them.

-Plays are just as rich in plot and character as novels, sad and funny,
+Just as rich in plot and character, sad and funny,

 only plays consist exclusively of people talking to each other.